MASH: A Multiplatform and Multimodal Annotated Dataset for Societal Impact of Hurricane: Data Annotation

 \subsection{Data Cleaning}

 We observe that the collected raw social media posts contain irrelevant and off-topic posts, which could reduce the quality of the dataset.
 For example, using the keyword “hurricane” in API search may retrieve posts about the Miami Hurricanes football team or Carolina Hurricanes hockey team, which are not related to the hurricane disaster.
 Additionally, some posts use hurricane-related hashtags solely for promotional purposes, such as adding \#hurricane to increase exposure and attract more attention to their advertisement.
 These practices often result in posts with irrelevant content being included in the dataset.
 To address this issue, we implement the human-MLLM collaborative annotation framework to keep posts related to actual North American hurricane disasters (particularly Hurricane Helene and Hurricane Milton) and exclude content that literally mentions ``hurricane'' but is not relevant to an actual disaster, such as sports, entertainment, and metaphors.
-The detailed prompt can be found in the Appendix.
+The detailed prompt can be found in the Appendix Figure~\ref{fig:prompt-clean}.
 Table~\ref{tab:CollectionNum} presents the distribution of relevant posts for each social media platform after cleaning.
-A total of 98,662 posts were identified as relevant and subsequently annotated across the three dimensions.
+A total of 59,607 posts were identified as relevant and subsequently annotated across the three dimensions.
+The results in Table~\ref{tab:annotation_consistency} show high agreement both among human annotators and between human and the MLLM across all platforms, indicating the reliability of data cleaning.